vnchen92/strive/README.md

 ### Activities

 Users can create, read, update, and delete their own posts.
 Distance, time, and pace cannot be edited if a google map is present.
+Users are also able to create their own route on a google map which will update the distance dynamically as the route gets longer.

 ### Feed & Profile